 In my previous post (When sensitive and thoughtful people begin to doubt) I looked at 4 different sets of musicians who were christians earlier in their lives, but had struggled with faith since then.
 Now I want to share a few thoughts on how churches and parents might help their youth to be able to […]

 I’m all the time trying to make this website relevant and useful to christians looking to extend their understand and resolve difficult issues.
 (Whether I succeed is another matter!)
 I recently became aware that some people, mostly younger, tend to find some of the pages a little long, perhaps in part because they are reading […]

 CS Lewis was probably the biggest influence on my young christian faith.
 I read virtually everything of his I could get hold of, especially enjoying Mere Christianity, Miracles, The Pilgrim’s Regress, That Hideous Strength, The Last Battle and his essays Is Theology Poetry? and Modern Theology and Biblical Criticism.
 I read his autobiography, Surprised by […]

 Last year I posted about how christians are gradually becoming more accepting of the theory of evolution.
 As part of that post, I reviewed the work of Denis Lamoureux, Associate Professor of Science and Religion at the University of Alberta in Canada, based on some online slideshow teachings he has produced.
+I have now read […]

 I have been considering the implications of Peter Enns’ suggestion that, in the light of the evidence, we should understand the Old Testament differently than we have done in the past.
 In a comment on the post Interpreting the Old Testament, Brisancian has asked a number of questions about how we can know what’s true. […]

 CS Lewis, christian, author, apologist and academic, died 50 years ago last week, and many assessments of his life and work have been made in commemoration.
 I think he was, arguably, the most influential christian in the western world in the last century.
 And, definitely, he has been the most influential writer and teacher in […]

 Most of us doubt our faith at some time, and it isn’t much fun.
 Tim Keller said: “Believers should acknowledge and wrestle with doubts”.
 But the book of James says a person who doubts is “like a wave of the sea, blown and tossed by the wind.”
 (James 1:7).
 How do these things fit together?